BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/revenue.md

 ## Abstract

-This document specifies the internal `x/revenue` module of the Evmos Hub.
+This document specifies the internal `x/revenue` module of the Butane Hub.

-The `x/revenue` module enables the Evmos Hub to support splitting transaction fees between block proposer and smart contract deployers.
+The `x/revenue` module enables the Butane Hub to support splitting transaction fees between block proposer and smart contract deployers.
-As a part of the [Evmos Token Model](https://evmos.blog/the-evmos-token-model-edc07014978b), this mechanism aims to increase the adoption of the Evmos Hub by offering a new stable source of income for smart contract deployers.
+As a part of the,
+this mechanism aims to increase the adoption of the Butane Hub by offering a new stable source of income for smart contract deployers.
 Developers can register their smart contracts and everytime someone interacts with a registered smart contract, the contract deployer or their assigned withdrawal account receives a part of the transaction fees.

-Together, all registered smart contracts make up the Evmos dApp Store: paying developers and network operators for their services via built-in shared fee revenue model.
+Together, all registered smart contracts make up the Butane dApp Store: paying developers and network operators for their services via built-in shared fee revenue model.

 ## Contents